e2b-dev/E2B/CONTRIBUTING.md

 - Add provider name to `ModelProvider` enum in [state/model.ts](state/model.ts)
 - Add provider and models template to `modelTemplates` object in [state/model.ts](state/model.ts)
   - `creds` and `args` defined in the `modelTemplates` are accessible on backend in `get_model` under their exact names in `config["args"]` object.
-- Add provider's PNG icon image to `public/`
+- Add provider's PNG icon image to [`public/`](public/open-ai.png) in a resolution that is bigger than 30x30 px.
 - Add provider's icon path to `iconPaths` object in [components/icons/ProviderIcon.tsx](components/icons/ProviderIcon.tsx)

 ## 2. Add provider to **backend** ([api-service/models/base.py](api-service/models/base.py))